Invisible Violence: Why Mothers Must Be Recognised in the Fight Against Gender-Based Abuse

 Intergenerational impacts on children

-The impacts extend beyond mothers themselves.
-Hundreds of millions of children live in households where their mothers experience violence, leading to long-term psychological, behavioural, and social consequences.
-These patterns perpetuate intergenerational cycles of violence and inequality.
+The consequences extend beyond mothers themselves.
+Hundreds of millions of children live in households where their mothers experience violence, leading to long-term psychological, behavioural, and social impacts.
+These dynamics contribute to the perpetuation of intergenerational cycles of violence and inequality.

 Unequal risks and extreme situations

-Certain groups of mothers face intersecting risks, including single mothers, adolescent mothers, mothers with disabilities, and migrant or refugee mothers.
-Stigma, poverty, and legal precarity intensify their exposure to abuse and exclusion.
-In extreme contexts such as Afghanistan, mothers face near-total erasure of rights, with severe restrictions on mobility, healthcare, and autonomy
+Certain groups of mothers face compounded and intersecting risks, including single mothers, adolescent mothers, mothers with disabilities, and migrant or refugee mothers.
+Stigma, poverty, and legal precarity further intensify their exposure to abuse and exclusion.
+In extreme contexts – such as Afghanistan – mothers face near-total erasure of their rights, with severe restrictions on mobility, healthcare, and personal autonomy.

 A call for recognition and action

-Despite strong international legal frameworks, including obligations under CEDAW and the Convention on the Rights of the Child, implementation gaps persist.
+Despite strong international legal frameworks, including obligations under CEDAW and the Convention on the Rights of the Child, significant implementation gaps remain.

-Ultimately, protecting mothers is essential not only for gender equality but for the wellbeing of children and societies as a whole.
+Protecting mothers is essential – not only for gender equality, but also for the safeguarding the wellbeing of children and societies as a whole.

 Read MMM’s full response

-The Special rapporteur also conducted an online consultation in which we participated, which focused more on recommendations and good practices, and where among others we called for addressing the inequitable distribution of unpaid care work and involving fathers in caregiving as being part of the solution.
+The UN Special rapporteur also conducted an online consultation, in which MMM participated.
+As the discussion focused on recommendations and good practices, MMM called for addressing the unequal distribution of unpaid care work and promoting greater involvement of fathers in caregiving as part of the solution.

-At MMM, we are very much looking forward to the forthcoming publication of the Special Rapporteur’s report, which will be the first UN report to focus on motherhood as a specific factor of vulnerability.
+MMM look forward to the forthcoming report of the Special Rapporteur, which will be the first UN report to focus specifically on motherhood as a factor of vulnerability.

 Most read articles